sreehari59/NewsSifter/README.md

 | Contify  | Requires business email & 7 day trail only | [ - ]
 | Newscatcher API | Should submit an application to get approval | [ - ] |
 | Mediastack API | Have only a paid subscription | [ - ] |

+Note: Click on the Thirdparty links to be redirected to respective APIs

+For GPT API Key, creating a first time account gives you free credits.
+In case you have already used it up, then you must pay inorder to get the credits.
+The API key can be generated in the following [link](https://platform.openai.com/api-keys)